th3boe/Semester-Project-2-YSA/README.md

 - [x] A user with a stud.noroff.no email may register
 - [x] A registered user may login
 - [x] A registered user may logout
-- [] A registered user may update their avatar
+- [x] A registered user may update their avatar
 - [x] A registered user may view their total credit
 - [x] A registered user may create a Listing with a title, deadline date, media gallery and description
-- [] A registered user may add a Bid to another user’s Listing
+- [x] A registered user may add a Bid to another user’s Listing
 - [x] A registered user may view Bid(s) made on a Listing
-- [] A registered user may use credit to make a Bid on another user’s Listing
+- [x] A registered user may use credit to make a Bid on another user’s Listing
 - [x] An unregistered user may search through Listings

 ### Added features on the side:

 - [x] A registered user may delete a Listing they have added
+- [] A registered user may view their own Listings
+- [] A registered user may view their own Bids

 ### WCAG